mashfikur/Django_blog_app/Readme.md

-# This is normal blog app created with only Django for test purpose
+# This is normal blog app
-This app can upload and hold blogs in it's database
+This app is created with only Django for test purpose .
+It can upload and hold blogs in it's database